Ernest, Count of Lippe-Biesterfeld: Early life and dispute

-He was born in Oberkassel the third child of Julius, Count of Lippe-Biesterfeld (1812–1884) and Countess Adelheid of Castell-Castell (1818–1900).
+He was born in Oberkassel the third child of Julius, Count of Lippe-Biesterfeld (1812–1884) and his wife, Countess Adelheid of Castell-Castell (1818–1900).
 On 17 May 1884 Count Ernst succeeded his father as the head of Lippe-Biesterfeld line of the House of Lippe.
 After the reigning Princes of Lippe, Biesterfeld was the most senior line of the princely house followed by the Counts of Lippe-Weissenfeld and the Princes of Schaumburg-Lippe.

 On 20 March 1895 the reigning prince of Lippe, Prince Woldemar died childless.
 His heir was his brother Alexander who was incapable of ruling on account of a mental illness so a regency had to be established.
 A decree had been issued in 1890 by the late Prince Woldemar and though kept secret until his death it resulted in Prince Adolf of Schaumburg-Lippe, the brother in law of the German Emperor William II and not Count Ernst being appointed regent.

 This act was disputed by Count Ernst who put forward a claim to the regency.
 Lippe's diet confirmed Prince Adolf as regent on 24 April pending a settlement over the right to the Lippe regency.

 In the first scene (1895–97) of the Lippe succession dispute, it was claimed on part of the Schaumburg-Lippe that count Ernest's paternal grandmother, noblewoman Modeste Dorothea Christiane von Unruh (1781-1854) (who belonged to a family of lower nobility) was not of high enough birth to be legitimately a dynastic wife - that would have made progeny born of her ineligible to succeed.